Shadow Priest Torghast Guide and Best Anima Powers — Shadowlands 9.0.5

 - Dark Technique — also pairs well with any Stamina-related powers since it scales off of your health.

 Shadow Word: Death Build

-As you journey through The Maw, you will find several abilities that buff the power of Shadow Word: Death.
+As you journey through Torghast, you will find several abilities that buff the power of Shadow Word: Death.
 If you find yourself getting these early on, here are some suggestions on other powers to buy/look for as you climb that floor.
 Keep in mind that with this build you are heavily suggested to use Death and Madness if you are not already using it.
-The Painbreaker Psalm can be a nice addition to this build as well, but generally not worth using otherwise.
+The Painbreaker Psalm can be a nice addition to this build as well, but is generally not worth using otherwise.

 - Death Harvester